 The sensitivity of an early detection system is the likelihood that the disease will be detected if present.
 Of fundamental importance is disease reporting by farmers to initiate the necessary steps of passive surveillance.
 Specifically, the Competent Authority should be able to demonstrate that efforts have been made to make farmers aware of signs of listed diseases and emerging diseases, and secondly the obligation of farmers, aquatic animal health professionals and others to report suspicion.
 The underpinning legal instruments should be cited.

 The capacity of the Aquatic Animal Health Services to respond to suspicion of a listed disease can be evidenced by response plans, and a descriptive chain of command that will result in an official declaration that the pathogenic agent has been detected.
 Standard operating procedures for diagnostic assays for listed diseases and accreditation to internationally recognised laboratory standards can demonstrate the capacity of the Aquatic Animal Health Services to detect listed diseases.
 In addition, the effective function of the early detection system is best illustrated through examples of investigations in response to reported suspicion of disease.
 Qualitative assessment of the sufficiency of early disease reporting should involve the documentation of all system components.
-If possible, Ideally, the sensitivity of an early detection system (i.e. the likelihood of pathogenic agent detection following introduction) should be quantified, for example, by use of a scenario tree model.
+If possible, the sensitivity of an early detection system (i.e. the likelihood of pathogenic agent detection following introduction) could be quantified, for example, by use of a scenario tree model.
 However, this is not a requirement of the historical freedom pathway and lends itself better to the provision of quantitative evidence required in pathway 3 (surveillance).

 Rationale: Language is needed because if not quantified, then qualitative assessment should include documentation of all early detection system components.
 Additional language needed here because (as mentioned in earlier comment) the 10-year time frame presumes ~ 30% confidence per year.
 Calculation of SSe to demonstrate stronger confidence is something a country might want to do to shorten the route to freedom.
 But this would then fall under pathway 3 (surveillance).